JohannesSanders/tutorial-gatsby-contentful/README.md

 ### `npm run dev`

 Run in the project locally using the [Contentful Preview API](https://www.contentful.com/developers/docs/references/content-preview-api/).
 This can perfect to preview changes before they go into production.
+By default the blog will be hosted on [http://localhost:8000](http://localhost:8000) (if this is not the case look at your terminal).

 ### `npm run build`